aarona/fixd_social/README.md

 **To view a user's feed:**

-Method: `GET`, URL: `/users/:id` where `:id` is the `id` of the user with the feed you want to view.
+Method: `GET`, URL: `/users/:id` where `:id` is the id of the user with the feed you want to view.

-Parameters:
+**Parameters:**

 If you pass no parameters to the URL, it will fetch the first five posts for that user.
 The URL accepts two parameters that you can pass it: `limit` and `offset`. `Limit` is the number of posts you want returned and `offset` is nth record you want to start at.
+If `limit` is not passed, it is defaulted to `0`.
+Likewis, if `offset` is not passed, it is defaulted to `5`.

-For example, if you want to view the third set of `10` posts (which starts at `20`) for a particular user with `id` of `5`, you would query this endpoint:
+For example, if you want to view the third set of `10` posts (which starts at `20`) for a particular user with id of `5`, you would query this endpoint:

 `/users/5?limit=10&offset=20`

-Response format example:
+**Response format example:**

 ```json
 {